gianlu9911/vmr/README.md

-this is a github repository fir my lab of visual and multimedia recognition
+this is a github repository for my lab of visual and multimedia recognition